 Now, hovering the cursor on the Mini Cart icon, you will get the popup right on your display.

 Note: Sometimes, due to a conflict with Elementor, your Mini Cart pop-up may not appear on your backend.
 Don’t worry about it.
 Just go to preview and check it.

 Step 05: Update Your Mini Cart Body from the Style Section

 In the Style section, you will get six more options to customize your Mini Cart.
 They are

 - Popup:- Button

 From Style > Mini Cart, you can customize the icon size, text color, background color, border, typography, and more.
 For example, here we have set red color for the Mini Cart icon.

 Thus, you can check the other options and complete your Mini Cart customization.
-However, you face any issues, you will find most of your answers in this documentation.
-Besides you can let us know your problem by commenting.
+However, if you have any issues, you’ll find most of your answers in this documentation.
+Besides, you can let us know your problem by commenting.